fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2019-05-20-algorithms-specifications.md

 And perhaps the worst of all is that the specification refers to the code. **The code must never be specification.
 The code must be created from a specification.** So if a specification refers to code, there is no such specification.

 Bye!

+---

+## Acknowledgments

+Thanks in particular to the following for their feedback to improve this article: Dario Ramos and Nubis Bruno.